In part three of our Introduction to Geothermal series, we are going to discuss geothermal loop systems and how each type works.

 The only thing that you need to watch out for when it comes to an open loop system is a mineral build-up if the water’s initial quality is not very good.
 This can easily be attended to with an occasional cleaning with a mild acid solution.
 If the water in the earth has a higher iron content, you will need to make sure that the discharge water is prevented from coming in contact with air before it is returned to prevent clogs.

-Closed loops are precisely as they sound.
-Instead of pumping water from a well and depositing it elsewhere, water is circulated in a entirely sealed circuit with a small amount of environmentally-friendly antifreeze.
+Closed loops are exactly as they sound.
+Instead of pumping water from a well and depositing it elsewhere, water is circulated in an entirely sealed circuit with a small amount of environmentally-friendly antifreeze.

 There are two primary types of closed loop installations: horizontal and vertical.
 Putting in the system horizontally requires a good chunk of land.
 The piping is embedded in trenches between 4 and 6 feet deep and can be up to 400 feet long.
 If you reside on a smaller lot, the loops can be installed vertically by boring straight down using drilling equipment.
 This kind of installation can be installed in as little as a 10ft by 10ft area.

-In either case, the larger the building, the larger the geothermal heat pump and loop needs to be.
-A good ball park figure is that for every ton of system capacity, you will need 500 to 600 feet of pipe.
+In either case, the larger the building, the larger the geothermal heat pump and loop need to be.
+A good ballpark figure is that for every ton of system capacity, you will need 500 to 600 feet of pipe.

 Contact Haley Mechanical today to learn more about what system options are available to you here in Dexter.